 - 6 slices cooked bacon, crumbled (or about 1/2 cup bacon bits)

 - minced fresh parsley, for garnish

-Preheat oven to 375 degrees F. Add butter to a large oven safe pan or skillet, and heat over MED heat.
-Add Brussels sprouts and shallots, seasoning with kosher salt, black pepper and paprika.
+- Preheat oven to 375 degrees F. Add butter to a large oven safe pan or skillet, and heat over MED heat.
+Add Brussels sprouts, shallots and garlic, seasoning with kosher salt, black pepper and paprika.
 Saute, stirring occasionally, about 5-8 minutes.

 - If you desire a more browned cheesy top, broil on high for a minute or so after baking.

 - For a deeper bacon flavor, dice uncooked bacon slices and cook in oven safe pan or skillet until browned and crispy.
 Remove with a slotted spoon, add 1 Tbsp butter, and saute Brussels sprouts and shallots as directed.
 Continue with recipe. - this adds flavor, but also adds more time to cook

 The Chunky Chef is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.

 Recipe closely adapted from Delish

 Leave a Comment